Menu

 Makes it easier to get onto the Property Ladder

-It makes it possible to buy a home when you only have a 5% deposit, which is low.
-A 95% LTV mortgage does attract high rates due to the high risk associated with them for lenders.
+It makes it possible to buy a home with a low 5% deposit.
+However, a 95% LTV mortgage does attract higher rates due to the high risk it poses for lenders.

-Having the government provide an additional bump of funding makes it possible to access lower LTV mortgages from 85% in Scotland, 75% in England and just 55% LTV for London.
-That brings the cost of homeownership down in terms of getting onto the property ladder and helping to keep your monthly mortgage repayments down.
+The government’s additional funding boost makes it possible to access lower LTV mortgages, from 85% in Scotland, 75% in England, and just 55% in London.
+That brings the cost of homeownership down when getting onto the property ladder and helps keep monthly mortgage repayments low.

 5-Years Interest-Free on the Equity Loan